Fishing in Iceland with Roxtons

 Limited for non fishers due to its remote location.

 The lodge operates on 220-wolt, 50-cycle system.
 A Converter will be necessary for any electrical items that require a 110-volt, 60-cycle system.
 This is a two prong European style plug and fishermen from the UK will require an adapter.

-Icelandic Krona but US$ are used in the lodges.
+Icelandic Krona but the US$ is used in all of the lodges.

 Visa and Eurocard/Mastercard credit cards and Maestro and Visa Electron are accepted widely.

 Whilst in Reykjavik, tips are not generally expected.
 If one is to visit a restaurant then a service charge will be included with your bill.
 On the river, tips are entirely at your discretion, however, most people like to give something to their guide and lodge staff.
 A guideline of $30 to $40 a day for the guide and $8 to $12 per day for the lodge staff is recommended.